DezziDez/ThreadTTRPG/Core/Chapter 3 ~ Loom/State.md

 If a State is to be removed, doing so only removes one Stack of the State, unless all Stacks are specified in the process.
 # Multi States
 States that are Multi describe different version of the same state.
-When described they will appear as "State Name(Multi Option)" such as Resistance(Physical) or Resistance(Multi) when there is no selection.
+When described they will appear as "State Name {Multi Option}" such as Resistance {Physical} or Resistance(Multi) when there is no selection.

 Effects that mention the Multi will appear as {Multi} which would then be substituted by the selected option.